exhuma/pickup/docs/source/configuration.rst

 Configuration
 =============

-The configuration file is a python file itself.
+The configuration file is a python file itself inside the subfolder ``config``.
 All values are stored as simple python dictionaries or variables.
 This page explains the general configuration structure.
 Each :term:`module` may provide additional configuration options.
 They can be defined in each module's ``config`` dictionary.
 The details for each of these module-level configs can be found in :ref:`available_plugins`.

 Basic example
 -------------